shopware5/shopware/UPGRADE-5.4.md

 ### Changes

 * Change Tinymce editor to resolve placeholder images on initialization
+* The AJAX search now respects the basic setting for direct number searches and shows the same results as the normal search

 ## 5.4.3